jamesgawn/learning/books/the-five-dysfunctions-of-a-team.md

 ### Absence of trust

-* Absence of trust
-    * Description:
-    * Exercise
-        * Individual Ideation - 5m
-            * Single biggest strength
-            * Single biggest weakness
-        * Share with group - Xm
 * Team Building / Ice Breakers
+    * Exercise A
         * Answer 5 questions
             * Hometown
             * Number of kids in family
             * Interesting childhood hobbies
             * Biggest challenge growing up
             * First job
         * What your life was like as a child, but not interested in your inner child.
 It’s not a therapy session
+    * Exercise B
+        * Individual Ideation - 5m
+            * Single biggest strength
+            * Single biggest weakness
+        * Share with group - Xm

 * Trust is not the same as assuming everyone is on the same page, or that they don’t need to be pushed.
 Trust is when a team member pushes you, that they’re doing to because they care about the team.
     * Push with respect, assume positive intent
-* Not possible if there isn’t buy in
+    * Doesn't work if there's not buy-in or alignment on the team/organisational goals

 ### Fear of conflict